khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - To enable the connection to a service running on an instance, the associated network ACL must allow both inbound traffic on the port that the service is listening on as well as allow outbound traffic from ephemeral ports.
 When a client connects to a server, a random port from the ephemeral port range (1024-65535) becomes the client's source port.
 - By default, network ACLs allow all inbound and outbound traffic.
 If your network ACL is more restrictive, then you need to explicitly allow traffic from the ephemeral port range
 - If you accept traffic from the internet, then you also must establish a route through an internet gateway.
 If you accept traffic over VPN or AWS Direct Connect, then you must establish a route through a virtual private gateway.

+## DNS_Hosted_Zones
+- DNS **hostnames** and **DNS resolution** are required settings for private hosted zones.
+DNS queries for private hosted zones can be resolved by the Amazon-provided VPC DNS server only.
+As a result, these options must be enabled for your private hosted zone to work.
+- DNS hostnames: For non-default virtual private clouds that aren't created using the Amazon VPC wizard, this option is disabled by default.
+If you create a private hosted zone for a domain and create records in the zone without enabling DNS hostnames, private hosted zones aren't enabled.
+To use a private hosted zone, this option must be enabled.
+  DNS resolution: Private hosted zones accept DNS queries only from a VPC DNS server.
+The IP address of the VPC DNS server is the reserved IP address at the base of the VPC IPv4 network range plus two.
+Enabling DNS resolution allows you to use the VPC DNS server as a Resolver for performing DNS resolution.
+Keep this option disabled if you're using a custom DNS server in the DHCP Options set, and you're not using a private hosted zone.
 ## Security_Group
 - A security group acts as a virtual firewall that controls the traffic for one or more instances.
 - When you launch an instance, you can specify one or more security groups; otherwise -> default security group.